beegee-tokyo/SX126x-Arduino/README.md

 ----
 #### Initialize the radio after CPU woke up from deep sleep
 When you want to use the deep sleep function of the ESP32 with external wake up source, you do not want to reset and reconfigure the SX126x chip after its IRQ woke up the ESP32.
-Radio.ReInit() sets up only the required communication means resetting the ESP32.
+Radio.ReInit() sets up only the required communication without resetting the SX1262.
 Radio.IrqProcessAfterDeepSleep() is checking the reason for the wake-up IRQ and calls the event handler
 ```cpp
   Radio.ReInit(&RadioEvents);